 Remote work is the future.
 This trend is affecting the globe, demanding that organizations respond to the movement and support remote work productivity in the process.
 After all, doing so has significant benefits for employers and teams alike.

 Despite the advantages of remote work, managers must be aware of the challenges.
 As a result, managers must make many decisions on how they implement remote work.
-Choosing purpose-built solutions, such as RemotePass, to provide support for After all, when managed well, remote work will take productivity to the next level.
+Choosing purpose-built solutions, such as RemotePass, to provide support.
+After all, when managed well, remote work will take productivity to the next level.